We use cookies

 7th October 2020

 You've got a great idea; you have run it past a few friends whose opinion you trust and they have all given it the thumbs-up.
 You are now ready to create your company, but first you need to come up with a name.
-In this article, we mainly focus on the legal element of registering a name, as opposed to marketing aspect.
+In this article, we mainly focus on the legal element of registering a name, as opposed to the marketing aspect.
 Don’t forget that a good and effective business name can also be your most powerful branding tool.
 So, you should give a lot of time and thought when coming up with it.

 Finding a name that you and your founders agree on can be a surprisingly challenging and time-consuming process.
 If you are the only founder, it’s much easier, but do run the name by friends and family for their ideas and feedback.